 In an anaphylactic reaction, the patient can experience shortness of breath or swelling of the throat.
 The patient will need an immediate injection to counter the effects of the allergic reaction.
 This will alleviate many of the symptoms of the allergic reaction.

 If you or a loved one have been injured by a flu vaccination, you may be entitled to financial compensation.
-Contact The Law Offices of Sadaka Associates to discuss your legal rights and your possible eligibility for compensation.
+Contact our vaccine injury attorneys at Sadaka Law to discuss your legal rights and your possible eligibility for compensation.